Hazardous Communication Program

 Section 14.
 Transport information;

 Section 15.
-Regulatory information; and
+Regulatory information;

 Section 16.
 Other information, including date of preparation or last revision.

-MSDS/SDSs will be available for review to all employees during each work shift.
+MSDS/SDS sheets are available for review to all employees during each work shift.
 Copies will be available upon request to the Assistant Superintendent, or his designee.

 Posters identifying the person responsible for maintaining MSDS/SDSs and where the MSDS/SDSs are located are posted in the break rooms of each building.
 Posters notifying employees when new or revised MSDS/SDSs are received will be located in the same location(s).